ras-000212/cookingly/README.md

 ### Fridge
 You can have a view of what you have in your fridge.
 #### Adding food
-With the listbox you can choose the food that you want to add and the quantity.
+With the listbox you can choose the food and the quantity that you want to add.

 #### Remove food
+With the listbox you can choose the food and the quantity that you want to remove.

 ### Profile
 #### Change your login